 2) The plan states that there should be no expected runoff of waste materials into the ground or surface water.
 However, if a leak occurs in the lining of one or both of the ponds, the effluent will run down or be absorbed into the creek bed due to their location 10 feet above the lowest point.
 If the leak goes undetected for a protracted period of time, the effluent will enter the ground water, which could contaminate well water for people in the area who depend on their wells for drinking water.
 It could also adversely affect people's fields that are irrigated by water from the creek and the ground water that people pump from their wells for irrigation.
-In the letter, it is passively addressed that they will meet minimum requirements, but as seen with other similar sewage storage ponds - like in Sunnyside, it has had adverse impacts on the ground and surface water.

 In c.
 1) The statement that, "This area receives less than 9" of rainfall per year, therefore storm water will infiltrate naturally" does not take into account that Parke Creek has been known to flood in the winter or spring with runoff from the snow in the mountains.
 This is not an occurrence that happens very often; however, if there is ever an overtopping, a leak or other malfunction of the lagoons, it could be a very serious situation for all who are downstream.
-In 1996, we experienced flooding from Parke Creek that impacted homes and residences, so while this is ONLY 9" of rain and precipitation, it does not take account the events that happen outside of average years because they are "outliers".